History of the Jews in Iraq: Early persecution

-In late 1968, scores of Jews were jailed on charges of spying for Israel, culminating in the 1969 public hanging of 14 men, 9 of them Jews, who were accused of spying for Israel.
+In late 1968, scores of Jews were jailed on charges of spying for Israel, culminating in the 1969 public hanging of 14 men and boys, 9 of them Jews, and one of them a boy with a Muslim mother and a Jewish father, who were accused of spying for Israel.
 Other suspected spies for Israel died under torture.
 After Baghdad Radio invited Iraqi citizens to "come and enjoy the feast", half a million people paraded and danced past the scaffolds where the men were hanged, which resulted in international criticism.
 A Jew who later left wrote that the stress of persecution caused ulcers, heart attacks, and breakdowns to become increasingly prevalent in the Jewish community.

-A further 18 Jews were hanged in secret from 1970 to 1972, and in April 1973 five members of a single Jewish family were killed on the orders of the head of the Iraqi secret police in retaliation for an Israeli assassination of a Palestinian leader.
+A further 18 Jews were hanged in secret from 1970 to 1972.
+In 1971 Amnesty International reported that at least 36 Jews were prisoners of conscience in Iraq, that most of Iraq's Jews lived in fear and under economic pressure and were not allowed to leave the country.
+In 1973 23 Jews were murdered in Iraq, including five members of a single Jewish family.
 Repressive policies were enforced again.
 Passports were taken away and travel was restricted.

 As a result, Jews escaped the country by traveling to Iraqi Kurdistan and then slipping into Iran with the help of Kurdish smugglers.
 From there many emigrated to Israel while some also moved to other countries such as the United Kingdom and Australia.
 In the early 1970s, bowing to international pressure and having concluded that its emigration ban was useless, the government allowed Jewish emigration and most of the remaining Jews left.
 The majority of those who stayed behind were elderly, and the community was subsequently pressured by the government to turn over $200 million worth of Jewish community property without compensation.